jrhenderson1988/jrhenderson1988.github.io/_posts/2022-07-23-rusty-java-streams.md

 when either:
 - the wrapped stream is exhausted i.e. the call to the wrapped stream's `next` method returns `Option.none()`, in which case `Option.none()` will be returned.
-- or the wrapped stream's `next` method returns `Option.some(...)` value where that value satisfies the predicate provided, in which case that value will be returned in an `Option.some(...)`.
+- or the wrapped stream's `next` method returns an `Option.some(...)` value which satisfies the predicate provided, in which case that value will be returned in an `Option.some(...)`.

-This has the effect if throwing away values in the stream that don't satisfy the predicate, resulting in fewer values that will ultimately be returned, assuming that at least one value is discarded.
+This has the effect of throwing away values in the stream that don't satisfy the predicate, resulting in fewer values that will ultimately be returned, assuming that at least one value is discarded.